ariley1472/bulgeadap_science/README.md

 project on a live system.

 ### Prerequisites
 All you need to run this repo is python 2 or 3.
-I should change all of this to python3 to be honest...
+I should change all of this to python 3 to be honest...

 ## Running Tests
 There are no tests defined yet

 ## Authors
-Allyssa Riley -- Converted IDl to python and created some new scripts Ben Sargent -- Initial work on glimpse3diro and glimpse3dirolist in IDL
+Allyssa Riley -- Converted IDL to python and created some new scripts Ben Sargent -- Initial work on glimpse3diro and glimpse3dirolist in IDL

 ## Acknowledgements